-Starting a surf school is more than buying 10 beginner surfboards and sharing the stoke of surfing.
-Learn how to setup your signature surf academy by following the official guidelines.
+Starting a surf school is more than buying ten beginner surfboards and sharing the stoke of surfing.
+Learn how to set up your signature surf academy by following the official guidelines.

 So, if you're about to open a surf school or even want to improve your current business, check out the focal points outlined in the official surf school rulebook, as cited by the ISA:

-1. Surf Schools must have the following equipment: soft-core surfboards with soft fins for beginners, wetsuits, helmets, water resistant sunscreen, comprehensive first aid kit, uniformly colored rash vests for participants, area indicators, flags or markers, whistle, rescue board and mobile phone;
+- Surf Schools must have the following equipment: soft-core surfboards with soft fins for beginners, wetsuits, helmets, water-resistant sunscreen, a comprehensive first aid kit, uniformly colored rash vests for participants, area indicators, flags or markers, whistle, rescue board, and mobile phone;

-8. Surf School instructors should share the basic techniques of paddling, take-off, trimming and turning, in seven skill requirements and class levels: Never seen board before (Class 1); Ability to paddle board in flat water (Class 2); Paddle on to broken waves (Class 3); Ability to ride white water standing (Class 4); Catch unbroken wave and turn in either direction (Class 5); Ability to perform carving cut-back (Class 6); and Ability to produce carving turns, and cope with re-entries (Class 7);
+- Surf School instructors should share the basic techniques of paddling, take-off, trimming, and turning in seven skill requirements and class levels: Never seen a board before (Class 1); Ability to paddle a board in flat water (Class 2); Paddle on to broken waves (Class 3); Ability to ride white water standing (Class 4); Catch an unbroken wave and turn in either direction (Class 5); Ability to perform carving cut-back (Class 6); and Ability to produce carving turns and cope with re-entries (Class 7);

 Get the best surfboards for beginners.